GSA/piv-guides/Template-2.md

 # How To Create a New FICAM Guide

-These procedures will help you to walk through the basics of creating a new FICAM Guide, including:
+These procedures will walk you through the basics of creating a new FICAM Guide, including:

   * Select or create a new **_Branch_** in your Repo
   * Create a new **_Page_** to start your guide